gh-codechallenge/hackathon-iac-template/README.md

     ```

 2. Update the CODEOWNER file to make the project Tech Lead (and others they delegate) code reviewer on the project .
-3. Read, Understand and how [Projects in TERRA are operated](https://github.com/gh-inner/Guidebook/blob/main/guides/cloud-ops/TERRA/projects-in-TERRA.md)

-4. Update the [versions.tf](./terraform/environments/dev/variable.tf) in the `terraform/environments/dev/variable.tf`
+3. Update the [versions.tf](./terraform/environments/dev/variable.tf) in the `terraform/environments/dev/variable.tf`
     - For ease, a copy has been provided below.
     - An image has also been provide to facilitate where these values are found.
     ![tf-mapping](./assets/tf-mapping.png)

-        ```terraform
+        ```Guidehouse Hackathon
-        # Configure terraform remote state
+        # Configure Guidehouse Hackathon remote state
         # This section of the provider will help set up
         # access to workspace environment variables
-        terraform {
+        Guidehouse Hackathon {
         backend "remote" {
-            organization = "terraform organization name"
+            organization = "Guidehouse Hackathon organization name"

             workspaces {
-            name = "terraform workspace name"
+            name = "Guidehouse Hackathon workspace name"
             }
         }
         }
         ```

-5. Scoped SPN by Provisioned RG
-   1. **SRE team: administrated and adds to your workspaces the secrets and access creds, for the time being only the Project Team Lead get a copy of the access keys**
+4. Scoped IAM User for IaC deployment
+   1. **IaC Lead : Point of Contact whom will have a dedicated iam user that will be provisioning infrastructrue through terraform cloud and will need to set the following variables up**
         - Access keys being for Azure/ AWS:
-          - `ARM_CLIENT_ID`
+          - `AWS_ACCESS_KEY_ID`
-          - `ARM_CLIENT_SECRET` (will be kept by the SRE Admins )
+          - `AWS_SECRET_ACCESS_KEY` (will be kept by the IaC lead )
-          - `ARM_SUBSCRIPTION_ID`
+          - `AWS_REGION``

+5. Resources **should** also include tags for the following:
+    - `Project` : `Guidehouse Hackathon`
-          - `ARM_TENANT_ID`
+    - `Environment` : `Dev`

-6. Resources **MUST** (unless an expection is granted through Change management) consume modularized resources available by the Terraform Private Registry which is connected to the associated workspaces.

-7. Ensure to always bring in SD-Servers, SD-SEAS, SD-Networks when needing support using PaaS services under the `TERRA` system.
+    - `Owner` : `Jane Doe`
+    - `Team` : `Jane Doe, John Smith`

-## TERRA System Agreement
+## Guidehouse Hackathon System Agreement

-Based on the information provided and your understanding of our TERRA, we kindly request your agreement and acknowledgment of the benefits outlined and pre-requisites aforementioned.
-Upon completion of the requiremnets this file, please drag this file with the checked the boxes provided in this document with an pull request into the [TERRA Agreement](./docs/TERRA-Agreement) folder in this repository, indicating your acceptance and signing off on the following items mentioned above.
+Based on the information provided and your understanding of our Guidehouse Hackathon, we kindly request your agreement and acknowledgment of the benefits outlined and pre-requisites aforementioned.
+Upon completion of the requiremnets this file, please drag this file with the checked the boxes provided in this document with an pull request into the [Guidehouse Hackathon Agreement](./docs/Guidehouse Hackathon-Agreement) folder in this repository, indicating your acceptance and signing off on the following items mentioned above.

 - [ ] I have updated the README.md file with the required information.
-- [ ] I have updated the CODEOWNER file to include the Tech Lead as a code reviewer.
+- [ ] I have understood the pre-requisites and requirements for the Guidehouse Hackathon.
-- [ ] I have read, understood and how Projects in TERRA are operated.
+- [ ] I have read, understood and how Projects in Guidehouse Hackathon are operated.
 - [ ] I have updated the versions.tf file with the required information.

 For any questions or concerns please email us at `cse@guidehouse.com`

-### Happy Coding! 🎉 - Mai (Architect & Platform Engineering Administrator)
+### Happy Coding! 🎉 - Maria Cabrera (Mai) - Solutions Architect & Platform Engineering Administrator

 <!-- snake interactive -->
 <p align="center">